Juniper/terraform-provider-mist/docs/resources/org_nacidp.md

 * Once created, the NAC IDP must be registered in the `mist_org_setting` resource (full path: `mist_org_setting.mist_nac.idps`).
 * The associated REALMS are configured under `mist_org_setting.mist_nac.idps`
 * To make the IDP the Default IDP, set the IDP ID under `mist_org_setting.mist_nac.default_idp_id`

+For SAML IDP, the NAC IDP Metadata can be retrieved with the `mist_org_nacidp_metadata` data source.

 ## Example Usage